1871fotc/fotc/docs/walks/jewish-trail.md

     There's still a little more to do on this page.

-    - Fix the highlighted text
-    - Add photos of some headstones
+    - Add a photo of the Cornelia Harris headstone

     This shouldn't stop you from enjoying this walk